boteny02/graduation/README.md

 Graduate takes the pain out of alumia gap with alumnus by easing common tasks such as:

 - 1. Overall List of Alumnia
-- 2. traacking and searching members
+- 2. tracking and searching members
 - 3. grant members right to own a customised CV
+- 4. Job Notification